Header Image

 Flickr: https://www.flickr.com/photos/andrewhidas/

-Deep appreciation to photographer Elizabeth Haslam, whose photos (except for the books) grace the rotating banner at the top of this page.
+Deep appreciation to photographer Elizabeth Haslam, whose photos (except for books) grace the rotating banner top of homepage.
 Some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Library books by Larry Rose, Redlands, California, all rights reserved, contact: larry@rosefoto.com